rnfawcett/learning-app-ecommerce/README.md

 > ON a multi-node setup remember to provide the IP address of the web server here: `'ecomuser'@'web-server-ip'`

+4a.
+Check

+...
+$ mysql
+MariaDB > show database;
+- {look for "ecomdb"}
+...

-4. Load Product Inventory Information to database
+5. Load Product Inventory Information to database

 Create the db-load-script.sql